developer-krushna/MH-TextEditor/README.md

    - Check input connection implementation

 2. **Keyboard not supporting**
-   - As of my test I have seen some keyboards are not working for the editor causing unexpected issues..
+   - As of my test currently all keyboards are supporting without any issues
-   - So it's recommended to use Google Keyboard for testing now..
-   - I will try to improve the KeyUp and down function

 3. **Syntax highlighting not working**
    - Verify syntax definition files are in `assets`